NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 ```

 This **hexadecimal** value would then be converted to **decimal** (which the
-kernel commandline expects) as `146.` Therefore you would run the following
+kernel command line expects) as `146`.
+Therefore, you would run the following
 command to set your desired bitmask:

 ```bash